 In the April/May 2011 issue of The Bark, we interview Barbara Laino about the nutritional benefits of feeding your dog home-cooked meals in addition to, or in lieu of, commercial dog food (see “Home Cooking with Barbara Laino” April/May ’11).
 Here are two more recipes cooked up at Laino’s Midsummer Farm in Warwick, N.Y., that are sure to please your pup’s taste buds and keep her healthy:

 This recipe feeds 2-3 large dogs for 7-10 days.

 Grind the following ingredients in a meat grinder.
 Alternate ingredients so the grinder does the mixing for you.
-For instance, grind six necks, one carrot, a handful of garlic and pumpkin seeds, then six more necks and so on.
+For instance, grind six necks, one carrot, a handful of pumpkin seeds, then six more necks and so on.
 Mix with a large spoon as you grind.

 Add a couple of the following items.
 Have these ready on hand as you are grinding and add a sprinkle here and there of each so you can thoroughly mix the batch of food.